InfiniteCuriosity/Ethical_use_of_AI/README.md

 <i>Explain why you gave those recommendations</i><br>
 AI will let you know why it made the decisions it made.
 They may not be the correct decisions, but at least you'll know.<br>

 <h4>5.
+The critical, anti-syncophantic voice</h4>
+<i>top five reasons why your recommendations might be wrong and rate the reasons your recommendations might be wrong.</i>

+<h4>5.
 List three things that would give better results</h4>
 <i>Next, return a list of three items that would give better results.</i>
 The system will return recommendations from each member of the team of rivals, it's pretty cool to see!